 The single-handled faucet in the bathroom was chosen to match the specified decor.
-The bathing facilities installed may be a fiberglass shower (Figure 11-4) or combination shower/tub with a glass shower leaning this surface door.
+The bathing facilities installed may be a fiberglass shower (Figure 11-4) or combination shower/tub with a glass shower door.
 The tub faucet with showerhead, hose, and bracket are coordinated with the sink faucet.